Tree69420/TheMath/README.md

 Contains the quadratic formula, complete triangle solving, 3D volume, Trig, Prime factorization, pythagorean theorem, Summations, and Radical Simp

+Credit for Radical Simp and Summations goes to github.com/brianzjk

 Note: only works on 5.3.1 or later, which is the version Mathcounts calculators are in